btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 ## Remarks and Considerations

-The original strategy of backups in BTCPay Server still exists and can be found [here](https://docs.btcpayserver.org/Docker/#how-can-i-back-up-my-btcpay-server).
+The original backups strategy in BTCPay Server still exists and can be found [here](https://docs.btcpayserver.org/Docker/#how-can-i-back-up-my-btcpay-server).
 While this documentation covers the [new process](https://github.com/btcpayserver/btcpayserver-docker/pull/641), the old `backup.sh` script still works.

 :::warning
 BTCPay Server is and will never be responsible for your backup.
 Please make sure the backup includes the files and data you want to store.
-Also test the restore process before starting to rely on it.
+Also, test the restore process before starting to rely on it.
 :::

 ### Lightning channel backup